TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Introduction

-However, these simplifications reintroduce the need for a minor stable participation assumption, requiring participants to be awake for at least~$2\Delta$ in order to contribute to the security of the protocol.
-We believe this trade-off to be entirely reasonable, because completely doing away with stable participation requires the unrealistic assumption that, upon going online, participants immediately receive all the messages they should have received while offline.
-A more realistic approach is for participants to execute a \emph{recovery protocol} upon going online, as prescribed by~\cite{mr, mmr2} precisely for this reason, in which case some stable participation is anyway required.
+Expanding on point 3, a recent research direction demonstrates how combining a dynamically available total-order broadcast protocol with a \emph{finality gadget} -- a partially synchronous total-order broadcast protocol -- can produce a secure \emph{ebb-and-flow} protocol~\cite{DBLP:conf/sp/NeuTT21}.
+Specifically, an ebb-and-flow protocol consists of two components: (1) a dynamically available total-order broadcast protocol that guarantees safety and liveness under synchrony ($\GST = 0$) at all times, and (2) a finalizing protocol that ensures safety at all times and liveness after $\max(\GST, \GAT)$, where $\GAT$ represents a global awake time after which all honest validators come online.

+Practical research has further explored~\cite{DBLP:conf/esorics/DAmatoZ23}, within the context of the Ethereum consensus protocol, how to combine a probabilistically safe dynamically available total-order broadcast protocol~\cite{rlmd} and a finality gadget in order to achieve \emph{single-slot finality}~\cite{buterin2024single}.
+Building on this, we \emph{strongly} believe that similar results can be achieved by replacing their dynamically available protocol with the protocol presented in this work, potentially reducing message sizes.

 The remainder of this work is structured as follows.
+We present and compare related work in Section~\ref{sec:related-work}.
 Section~\ref{sec:model} presents the system model and essential definitions.
-Section~\ref{sec:outline} gives a technical outline of our protocols and results.
-In Section~\ref{sec:sleepy}, we revisit the sleepy model, expanding upon the notation first introduced by Malkhi, Momose, and Ren~\cite{mmr2}.
-In Section~\ref{sec:GA}, we introduce two Graded Agreement protocols.
-Specifically, Section~\ref{sec:2valGA} describes a GA with two grades, serving as a foundation for a subsequent GA protocol with three-grades, described in Section~\ref{sec:3valGA}.
-This Graded Agreement with three grades is then used in our Total-Order Broadcast protocol presented in Section~\ref{sec:main-tob}.
-Related works are discussed in Section~\ref{sec:related}.
-A Total-Order Broadcast that builds upon our Graded Agreement protocol with two grades can be found in Appendix~\ref{app:tob}.
-In Appendix~\ref{app:async} we enhance our TOB protocol introduced in Section~\ref{sec:main-tob} by making it resilient to bounded periods of asynchrony.
-We do so by building upon our previous works~\cite{rlmd, dlz23}.
-Finally, conclusions are drawn in Section~\ref{sec:conclusions}.
+Importantly, we revisit the sleepy model~\cite{sleepy}, expanding upon the notation first introduced by Malkhi, Momose, and Ren~\cite{mmr2}.
+Section~\ref{sec:background} recalls a foundational result that serves as the starting point for our protocol.
+Section~\ref{sec:tob-svd} details our contributions.
+Specifically, Section~\ref{sec:2valGA} and Section~\ref{sec:3valGA} introduce two Graded Agreement protocols: the first, a two-grade GA protocol, lays the groundwork for the more advanced three-grade GA protocol.
+Section~\ref{sec:our-tob} then presents TOB-SVD, our dynamically available Total-Order Broadcast protocol.
+We provide a comprehensive analysis of both Graded Agreement protocols and TOB-SVD in Section~\ref{sec:analysis}.
+Finally, Section~\ref{sec:conclusions} concludes the paper.